grafbase/grafbase/cli/npm/cli/README.md

 ### `introspect`

-Introspect a subgraph endpoint and print its schema
+Introspect a graph and print its schema

 ```
     Usage: grafbase introspect [OPTIONS] [URL]